 configuration name = The name of the configuration setting (see the name in the table above).
 Note that the name must be enclosed in single quote marks (or double quote marks, depending on Query Analyzer’s configuration).

 configuration setting value = The numeric value of the setting (with no quote marks).

 Once SP_CONFIGURE has run, you must perform one additional step.
 You must either run the RECONFIGURE option (normal settings) or the RECONFIGURE WITH OVERRIDE option (used for settings that can get you into trouble if you make a mistake), otherwise your setting change will not go into effect.
 Rather than trying to remember when to use each different version of the RECONFIGURE command, it is easier to just use RECONFIGURE WITH OVERRIDE all the time, as it works with all configuration settings.
 If you use Enterprise Manager to change a setting, it will execute RECONFIGURE WITH OVERRIDE automatically, so you don’t have to.

 Once you do this, most, but not all, settings go into effect immediately.
 For those that don’t go into effect after RECONFIGURE, the SQL Server service has to be stopped and restarted.

 Before we are finished with this topic, there is one more thing you need to know.
 Some of the configuration settings are considered “advanced” settings.
 Before you can change these options using the SP_CONFIGURE command, you must first change one of the SQL Server configuration settings to allow you to change them.
 The command to do this is:

-SP_CONFIGURE ‘show advanced options’, 1 GO RECONFIGURE GO
+SP_CONFIGURE ‘show advanced options’, 1